Mouritz Botha

 Mouritz Botha (born 29 January 1982) is a former rugby union player who played for the Saracens and Newcastle Falcons in the Aviva Premiership.
 He joined English club Bedford Blues in 2006 and made 73 appearances before moving to Saracens in 2009.
 Botha was named in the 2011 England Saxons squad for the Churchill Cup after qualifying for England on residency grounds.
-He was forced to retire on the 30th of September 2017, on medical advice related to concussion.
+He was forced to retire on 30 September 2017, on medical advice related to concussion.

 Bedford Blues

 Botha joined Bedford Blues from Bedford Athletic in 2006 and was a mainstay in the team.
 Botha was selected for an East Midlands team that played in a match against the Barbarians.
 His performances got the attention of the incoming Saracens head coach Brendan Venter and he was signed for Saracens in 2009.

 Saracens

 Botha was signed for Saracens in the summer of 2009 from the National League 1 team the Bedford Blues.
 He made his debut on 5 September 2009 in the London Double Header against London Irish.
 He came on as a substitute in the 60th minute for fellow Saracens lock Hugh Vyvyan.
 Mouritz was a success in his first season for Saracens and quickly became a fans' favourite.
 The season ended in an appearance in the Guinness Premiership Final for Saracens.
 He again came on as a substitute in this game.
 He made a total of 32 appearances in the 2009–2010 season, scoring one try.